kat & the travelers members

 Quintas Mills: Percussion Quintas seemed to arrive in this world ready to beat that drum, graduating from pots and pans as a tyke to a full drum set at 9 years old.
 By middle school he was studying under Marlon Foster (James Madison University) and performing in school concert, pep, and jazz bands.
 In high school while studying under Robert Jospe (University of Virginia), he performed in school concert, symphony, jazz, and musical pit as well as marching band where he earned the position of drumline captain.
 Q auditioned for the jazz studies program at Virginia Commonwealth University and upon acceptance carried on with jazz percussion studies under VCU's Tony Martucci.
 Favorite highlights in his drumming life so far include performing with his HS marching band in the Peach Bowl Parade and Peach Bowl Halftime Show at age 14, jazz concerts on the VCU W.E.
 Singleton Center for the Performing Arts stage, and now drumming back in his home territory with his mom Kat along on vocals for kat & the travelers.
 Along with regular performances with kat & the travelers, Quintas enjoys invitations to sit in with area musicians playing jazz, blues, and rock, including Mojo Parker Express, Randy Black, and Kimball Swanson & Friends.

 Michael Haag: Bass and Backing Vocals - Michael originally hails from Northeast Ohio and started his musical journey playing trombone and began playing bass out of high school.
 Between working and raising a family, he performed with local Ohio bands over the years.
 Michael then stepped away from playing music for a time until he moved to Virginia in 2004, where he was introduced to the Charlottesville music scene by the Charlottesville Music Exchange Group and joined the Central Virginia Blues Society.
 Since locating to Virginia, he has performed in The Delta Backburners, The Electric Biscuit Continuum, The Gypsy Moths, The Still House All Stars, and Soul Perception, playing R&B, Soul, Classic Rock, Country, and Blues.
-Michael is honored to be performing on bass now for kat & the travelers and says "He feels he has some big shoes to fill following Kelley Chapman."
+Michael says he is honored to be performing on bass now for kat & the travelers.
 We are so happy to have Mike on board!

 our song book